Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Solanaceae >>> Datura wrightii

 Photo by Michael Plagens

-FLOWERS: Large, funnel-shaped, highly fragrant flowers open at night to be pollinated mostly by sphinx moths.
+FLOWERS: Large, funnel-shaped, highly fragrant flowers open at dusk to be pollinated mostly by sphinx moths at night.
+The five stamens are large and contain copious pollen (image below left).

-PERENNIAL : Robust plant of mid summer into fall.
+PERENNIAL : Robust plant blooming from mid spring into fall.
 Underground potato-like tubers regrow for several seasons.
 Plants two meters across and a meter tall possible.

 LEAVES: Broad triangulate leaves are dark green and often have evidence of caterpillar feeding.